rorynolan/exampletestr/README.md

 ## Contributing

 The preferred method of contribution is via GitHub pull request.
-Please note that the ‘exampletestr’ project is released with a [Contributor Code of Conduct](inst/CODE_OF_CONDUCT.md).
+Please note that the `exampletestr` project is released with a [Contributor Code of Conduct](inst/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms. \# Contribution Contributions to this package are welcome.
 The preferred method of contribution is